robrix/Many-Types-Make-Light-Work/Many Types Make Light Work.md

 ^ Further, if you leave a comment as to _why_ the class isn’t `final`, you’ll inform your teammates (and your future self!) of the reasoning behind the decision.
 Compromise for a deadline is a valid reason, but the reminder can help you to keep in mind that tightly coupling to the superclass should likely still be avoided.

-	- and consider leaving a comment as to why you did
+- consider leaving a comment as to why you did

 ---